Optimal Character Counts for SEO: Titles, Meta Descriptions & Body Text

 Google does not measure title tags by character count - it uses pixel width.
 The commonly cited "60 characters" limit is an approximation because narrow characters (like "i" and "l") take less space than wide ones (like "W" and "M").
 A title of 60 narrow characters may display fully, while 55 wide characters could be truncated.

 Meta descriptions have been through several length changes.
 In 2017, Google briefly expanded the snippet length to around 300 characters before reverting to approximately 155–160 characters in 2018.
+Google continues to experiment with snippet lengths, occasionally showing extended snippets for certain query types.

 Title Tag Character Count